EU/IMF to wind up Portugal bailout review Friday

 The Portuguese government is holding a weekly cabinet meeting on Thursday.

-The mission, which had been expected to work in Lisbon for two weeks after starting on August 1, will decide whether to disburse the second tranche of the 78-billion-euro (69 billion pound) bailout agreed in May.
+The mission, which had been expected to work in Lisbon for two weeks after starting on August 1, will decide whether to disburse the second tranche of the 78-billion-euro bailout agreed in May.

-Under the terms of the deal, Portugal has to cut its budget deficit to 5.9 percent of GDP this year, apply spending cuts, tax hikes and kick off privatisations and structural reforms, especially in the labour market.
+Under the terms of the deal, Portugal has to cut its budget deficit to 5.9 percent of GDP this year, apply spending cuts, tax hikes and kick off privatizations and structural reforms, especially in the labor market.
 The deficit has to be gradually reduced to 3 percent in 2013.

 (Reporting by Andrei Khalip, editing by Mike Peacock)